 By David M. S. Shaiken

 If the City of Hartford files for bankruptcy, creditors of the City will be affected in a variety of ways.
 It is likely that the City will seek to renegotiate its obligations to bondholders, retirees and employees.
 The negotiations will probably begin before the bankruptcy filing because, unless certain conditions apply, pre-bankruptcy negotiations with creditors are required in order for the City to be eligible to file for bankruptcy.
-One of the other eligibility requirements is that the City either is not paying, or cannot pay, its debts as they become due.
+Other eligibility requirements include that the City either is not paying, or cannot pay, its debts as they become due.
+In addition, pursuant to a State law, the City must have received written approval from the Governor in order to file for bankruptcy.

 The filing of a bankruptcy petition will, with a few exceptions, automatically stay all efforts to collect debts from the City.
 If the City meets the eligibility requirements, then an order for relief will be entered by the bankruptcy court.